Derald Wing Sue

-Derald Wing Sue is a professor of counseling psychology at Columbia University.
-He has authored several books, including Counseling the Culturally Diverse: Theory and Practice, Overcoming our Racism, and Understanding Abnormal Behavior.
+Derald Wing Sue is an American professor of counseling psychology at Teachers College, Columbia University.
+A scholar of multiculturalism, race, and racism, he has authored 24 books, the most recent published in 2026, and more than 200 scholarly publications, including Counseling the Culturally Diverse: Theory and Practice, Overcoming our Racism, and Understanding Abnormal Behavior and popularized the concept of the microaggression.